Assignment 6: Graphics Library and Console

 • console

-• display ordinary characters
+• accept ordinary characters

 • handling of special chars (\n \b \f)